huzpsb/NanoHTTPd2/README.md

 ===========

 * Run as a standalone app (serves files from current directory and shows requests)
-* Implement serve() and embed to your own program (see HelloServer.java for a simple example)
+* Implement serve() and embed to your own program (see ExampleServer.java for a simple example)
 * Call serveFile() from serve() with your own base directory
 * To test file uploading, try browsing file-upload-test.htm through NanoHTTPd2, upload something and watch the console output.